 Pray for Greece

 For full transparency, this is not something I did before going to Greece.
 However, it is definitely a habit I am trying to make before visiting another country.
 Check out my easy prayers for travel to spark some topics to pray with God about.
-Do some research on the political, social and economic climate of Greece.
-Pray for the country and the people you are about to visit.
+These prayers help you be more conscious of the political, social and economic needs of Greece.

 Read a Classic